60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 Book clubs are popular, and it makes sense for them to be virtual since many people struggle to find a local group that discusses the kind of literature they’re interested in.
 Why not choose a theme related to your nonprofit's cause?

 The disadvantage is that most people aren’t going to be willing to pay more than $1 or 2 to attend a book club discussion.
-Still, these groups can serve as a useful way to get together a group of supporters to bounce ideas around for upcoming events.
+Still, these groups can serve as a useful way to get together a group of supporters to bounce ideas around for upcoming events and spread the word about your organization via social media and even the local communities they are a part of.

 Virtual conferences have boomed in popularity since the pandemic — they offer participants the chance to learn something new and meet a group of like-minded people.
 A virtual conference makes it much easier for people to join a talk on a specific niche without having to travel halfway across the globe and spend a fortune.